springone-tour-2020-cicd/katacoda-scenarios/argocd/step4.md

 In the UI, click on `+ NEW APP`.

 Fill in the form as follows, using details pertaining to your fork of the sample app.
-Make sure to replace the placeholder `YOUR-GITHUB-ORG` with the proper value.
+Make sure to replace the placeholder `GITHUB_NS` with the proper value.
 Leave any fields not mentioned below at their default value.
 ```
 GENERAL
 Application Name: spring-sample-app-dev